SCENE 01 / GRIP EQUIPMENT

 Professional grip equipment for your Peruvian production.

-Grip equipment includes the mechanical hardware used to support, position, and control cameras and lighting on set.
-C-stands, flags, nets, silks, clamps, and rigging hardware give grip teams the tools to shape light and enable precise camera placement in any environment.
+Grip kit is the mechanical hardware that supports, positions, and controls cameras and lighting on set.
+C-stands, flags, nets, silks, clamps, and rigging hardware let grip teams shape light and place cameras with care in any setting.

-We source comprehensive grip equipment packages from local suppliers, scaled to your production's size and complexity.
-Our team ensures all rigging, mounting, and light-control hardware is delivered in working condition, giving your grip department the tools to execute each setup efficiently.
+We source full grip packages from local suppliers, sized to your production's scale and needs.
+Our team checks that all rigging, mounting, and light-control hardware arrives in working order, so your grip department can run each setup with ease.

 Capabilities